-The Corporation has liability insurance coverage combined with its parent corporation, Neptune.
-Neptune has subscribed to liability insurance for its Directors and officers covering their liability which may be incurred in connection with their functions, subject to the relevant provisions of the Business Corporations Act (Québec).
-The total insurance coverage is of \$20,000,000 per insurable period.
-All claims are subject to up to \$200,000 deductible per event for the Directors and officers as a whole.
-The total premium shared with Neptune for the current year of coverage is of approximately \$153,000.
+As of December 25, 2017, the Corporation has subscribed to liability insurance for its directors and officers covering their liability which may be incurred in connection with their functions, subject to the relevant provisions of the Business Corporations Act (Québec).
+The total insurance coverage is \$20,000,000 per claim and per insurable period.
+Each claim is subject to up to a \$250,000 deductible for the directors and officers as a whole.
+The total premium for the current year of coverage was approximately \$207,000.